1955 Quarter Value Checker: Errors List, ā€œDā€ & No Mint Mark Worth

 Ranked 33 in Washington Quarter

 John Flanagan’s Washington quarter design continued its run in 1955, maintaining the classic look that collectors still appreciate today.
-The U.S. Mint produced these quarters at two facilities—Philadelphia and Denver—creating just two main varieties for circulation that year.
+The U.S. Mint produced these quarters at two facilities — Philadelphia and Denver — creating just two main varieties for circulation that year, plus the Philadelphia proof issue.

 The Obverse of the 1955 Quarter